Postie — Unifying content creation for small business owners to thrive in the digital landscape.

 This illustration of a journey map provides insight of a small business owner’s current experience with content creation.

-• A study by Intuit QuickBooks revealed that 21% of entrepreneurs spend over 7 hours daily on social media for their businesses, with the average being 4 hours per day.
+• Intuit QuickBooks revealed that 21% of entrepreneurs spend over 7 hours daily on social media for their businesses, with the average being 4 hours per day.

 Complexity – Many platforms have steep learning curves, making them difficult for non-marketers to navigate.